-- 1 Senator Cotton: Thank you. - 2 General Ostrowski, long-range precision fires is your - 3 top modernization effort priority.
-Is that correct? - 4 General Ostrowski: Yes, Mr. Chairman, it is. - 5 Senator Cotton: I was looking through some of the - 6 briefing material that y'all sent ahead.
-Could you tell me - 7 what you plan to extend the range of the precision strike - 8 missile 2 at this date? - 9 General Ostrowski: Sir, as you know, currently we are - 10 under the INF Treaty and are limited to 499 kilometers.
-We - 11 -- - 12 Senator Cotton: Okay.
-So, can I -- - 13 General Ostrowski: -- have the -- - 14 Senator Cotton: -- can I stop right there? - 15 General Ostrowski: Yes, sir. - 16 Senator Cotton: 499 kilometers drives me up a wall. - 17 The INF Treaty is dead.
+1 Senator Cotton: Thank you.

+2 General Ostrowski, long-range precision fires is your 3 top modernization effort priority.
+Is that correct?
+4 General Ostrowski: Yes, Mr. Chairman, it is.
+5 Senator Cotton: I was looking through some of the 6 briefing material that y'all sent ahead.
+Could you tell me 7 what you plan to extend the range of the precision strike 8 missile 2 at this date?
+9 General Ostrowski: Sir, as you know, currently we are 10 under the INF Treaty and are limited to 499 kilometers.
+We 11 12 Senator Cotton: Okay.
+So, can I --General Ostrowski: -- have the --13 14 Senator Cotton: -- can I stop right there?
+15 General Ostrowski: Yes, sir.
+16 Senator Cotton: 499 kilometers drives me up a wall.
+17 The INF Treaty is dead.
 It is not coming back.
-I hope that - 18 we have a plan to modernize our long-range precision-strike - 19 capabilities based on the threat that we face from countries - 20 like Iran, North Korea, Russia, and China, without regard to - 21 a dead treaty.
-Do we? - 22 General Ostrowski: Mr. Chairman, I assure you that we - 23 do.
-We have worked with industry, and we have that - 24 capability today. - 25 Senator Cotton: Thank you very much.
+I hope that 18 we have a plan to modernize our long-range precision-strike 19 capabilities based on the threat that we face from countries 20 like Iran, North Korea, Russia, and China, without regard to 21 a dead treaty.
+Do we?
+22 General Ostrowski: Mr. Chairman, I assure you that we We have worked with industry, and we have that 23 do.
+24 capability today.
+25 Senator Cotton: Thank you very much.

-- General Pasquarette, obviously, to pay for a lot of - 2 these modernization efforts, there's been a lot of - 3 eliminations, reductions, or delays of various programs.
-I - 4 think the exact number is 186 different programs.
-I suspect - 5 we'll probably get into some of those specific items either - 6 in this subcommittee or in the full committee.
-I know that - 7 there'll be a lot of Senators and Congressmen with, perhaps, - 8 some home State or home district interest in them.
-But, - 9 rather than getting into those specific items at this - 10 moment, could you talk, as a general matter, about the - 11 underlying analysis that went into those conclusions, and - 12 how the Army reached the conclusions, how they communicated - 13 them to the various stakeholders, whether the companies that - 14 make those systems, the districts and the States where those - 15 systems are made, that sort of thing? - 16 General Ostrowski: Yes, Mr. Chairman.
-The -- - 17 Senator Cotton: Turn your microphone on, please. - 18 General Ostrowski: Thank you.
-Rookie mistake, there. - 19 Yes, thanks for the question.
-There was analysis that - 20 was applied as we reviewed the programs by -- with the - 21 Army's senior leadership.
-And, as I mentioned in my opening - 22 statement, we looked at lethality, which is highlighted in - 23 the NDS.
-And if a program did not meet the lethality mark, - 24 it was considered a billpayer.
-We also looked at its - 25 ability to operate in 2028, when we want to be ready for
+1 General Pasquarette, obviously, to pay for a lot of 2 these modernization efforts, there's been a lot of eliminations, reductions, or delays of various programs.
+3 Ι 4 think the exact number is 186 different programs.
+I suspect 5 we'll probably get into some of those specific items either 6 in this subcommittee or in the full committee.
+I know that there'll be a lot of Senators and Congressmen with, perhaps, 7 8 some home State or home district interest in them.
+But, rather than getting into those specific items at this 9 10 moment, could you talk, as a general matter, about the 11 underlying analysis that went into those conclusions, and 12 how the Army reached the conclusions, how they communicated 13 them to the various stakeholders, whether the companies that 14 make those systems, the districts and the States where those 15 systems are made, that sort of thing?
+16 General Ostrowski: Yes, Mr. Chairman.
+The --17 Senator Cotton: Turn your microphone on, please.
+18 General Ostrowski: Thank you.
+Rookie mistake, there.
+19 Yes, thanks for the question.
+There was analysis that was applied as we reviewed the programs by -- with the 20 21 Army's senior leadership.
+And, as I mentioned in my opening 22 statement, we looked at lethality, which is highlighted in potential conflict with Russia and China.
+And, if it didn't 1 2 meet the mark there, again, it became a source.
+And 3 finally, we looked at large programs, where there was a lot 4 of dollars parked, that we feel -- felt we could stretch out 5 and delay within this program, within acceptable risk, and 6 then move those dollars against the modernization 7 priorities.
+So, that was the analysis that was applied in 8 this program by our senior leadership, and it was the ruthless application -- or, the application of ruthless 9 10 prioritization, is the quote from our Secretary.

+23 the NDS.
+And if a program did not meet the lethality mark, 24 it was considered a billpayer.
+We also looked at its

+25 ability to operate in 2028, when we want to be ready for